 Step 2: Determine eligibility and prerequisites

-Specific eligibility requirements or prerequisites apply depending on RFA and/or ORD service.
+Specific eligibility requirements or prerequisites apply depending on selected NOSI and RFA.

 • All VA services require that the applicant have at least a 5/8ths paid VA appointment, or that the applicant be eligible to accept a minimum 5/8ths appointment if selected for funding.

-• Career Development Awards (CDA) applicants generally must be within five years of obtaining their terminal degree or last clinical training.
-The specific eligibility requirements vary by ORD service; applicants should refer to the "Eligible Individuals" section of the RFA for guidance.
+• Career Development Award (CDA) applicants generally must be within five years of obtaining their terminal degree or last clinical training.
+Applicants should refer to the "Eligible Individuals" section of the RFA for guidance.

-• Many RFAs require a Letter of Intent (LOI), pre-application, or Intent to Submit (ITS) submission in advance of the application.
-For example, all CDA applications require an approved LOI, all RRD submissions require a pre-application, and HSRD submissions require an approved ITS.
-Applicants should refer to the guidance in the RFA for details.
+• All VA RFAs now require a pre-application in advance of the application.
+Applicants should refer to the guidance in the appropriate pre-application RFA for details.

 Step 3: Select application cycle and request grant package

-Each ORD service has two application cycles annually, with the exception of RRD, which has two Merit cycles and two pilot project cycles per year.
+VA has four application cycles annually, however many portfolios only allow application twice per year (Spring/Fall or Winter/Summer).
 Applicants should determine the best cycle in which to apply based on their own current funding and projected project start dates.
 Whenever possible, applicants should consider how resubmissions will affect continuity of funding, should an application not be selected on the first submission.

 To request a grant application package, contact the Signing Official (SO) responsible for submitting the grant:

-• HSRD grants are submitted by CCDOR.
+• HSR Broad Portfolio applications are submitted by CCDOR.
 Contact the CCDOR Administrative Officer for guidance.

 The SO or delegate will prepare your grant package and provide necessary templates, guidance, and examples as needed.
 Grant packages may be provided as individual files, or via web-based tools.
 VA grant submission uses Grants.gov and eRA Commons.
 Applicants who do not currently have an eRA Commons account should contact the relevant SO to obtain a VA-affiliated eRA Commons ID.